Find Trade Colleges

 Top 10 Best Precision Metal Working Undergraduate Certificate Schools

 Our 2023 rankings named Chippewa Valley Technical College the best value school in Wisconsin for precision metal working students working on their undergraduate certificate.
-Located in the city of Eau Claire, CVTC is a public school with a moderately-sized student population.
+Located in the city of Eau Claire, CVTC is a public school with a medium-sized student population.

 In-state tuition fees for undergraduate students at North Central Technical College are $3,791 per year.
 Precision Metal Working majors at North Central Technical College take out an average of $5,373 in student loans while working on their Undergraduate Certificate.